|André Aisenstadt Prize Awarding [ français ]

 Unselected nominations remain active for two further years if not withdrawn and provided they still meet the Prize eligibility criteria.
 The nominations can be updated if desired.

-Since its creation in 1991, the André-Aisensadt Prize has been awarded to the following (the affiliations are the current ones at the time of the award): Niky Kamran (McGill), Ian Putnam (Victoria), Michael Ward (UBC), Nigel Higson (Penn State), Adrian S. Lewis (Waterloo), Lisa Jeffrey (McGill), Henri Darmon (McGill), Boris Khesin (Toronto), John Toth (McGill), Changfeng Gui (Connecticut), Eckhard Meinrenken (Toronto), Jinyi Chen (UBC), Alexander Brudnyi (Calgary), Vinayak Vatsal (UBC), Ravi Vakil (Stanford), Iosif Polterovich (Montréal), Tai-Peng Tsai (UBC), Gregory G. Smith (Queen’s), Alexander E. Holroyd (UBC), Jozsef Solymosi (UBC), Jonathan Taylor (Montréal), Valentin Blomer (Toronto), Omer Angel (UBC), Joel Kamnitzer (Toronto), Marco Gualtieri (Toronto), Young-Heon Kim (UBC), Spyros Alexakis (Toronto), Sabin Cautis (UBC) and Louis-Pierre Arguin (Montreal, City University of New York).
+Since its creation in 1991, the André-Aisensadt Prize has been awarded to the following (the affiliations are the current ones at the time of the award): Niky Kamran (McGill), Ian Putnam (Victoria), Michael Ward (UBC), Nigel Higson (Penn State), Adrian S. Lewis (Waterloo), Lisa Jeffrey (McGill), Henri Darmon (McGill), Boris Khesin (Toronto), John Toth (McGill), Changfeng Gui (Connecticut), Eckhard Meinrenken (Toronto), Jinyi Chen (UBC), Alexander Brudnyi (Calgary), Vinayak Vatsal (UBC), Ravi Vakil (Stanford), Iosif Polterovich (Montréal), Tai-Peng Tsai (UBC), Gregory G. Smith (Queen’s), Alexander E. Holroyd (UBC), Jozsef Solymosi (UBC), Jonathan Taylor (Montréal), Valentin Blomer (Toronto), Omer Angel (UBC), Joel Kamnitzer (Toronto), Marco Gualtieri (Toronto), Young-Heon Kim (UBC), Spyros Alexakis (Toronto), Sabin Cautis (UBC), Louis-Pierre Arguin (Montreal, City University of New York) and Anne Broadbent (University of Ottawa).

 Please submit nominations by